AyanRoy22/AyanRoy22.github.io/README.md

 # Portfolio

 Hello!
 My name is Ayan Roy.
 I am a data science enthusiast from India.
 I graduated in electronics and communication engineering and am currently pursuing my postgraduate diploma in data science from Praxis Business School.
 During college, I was part of my institute's entrepreneurship and development cell where I got to interact with several business and industry leaders, which helped build my business acumen.
 I was also a part of the robotics club and developed several projects on IoT including a Sound Pollution Monitoring System.
 During my third year, I was an internship trainee at Ardent Computech where I developed a machine learning project on Image Processing and Analysis.
-My academic interests include financial modelling, marketing, data analysis.
+My academic interests include market research, product development, financial modelling, and data analysis.

-Here are some of the projects I have made.
+Here are some of the Machine learning projects I have made.
 You can check more of them on my [Github Page!](https://github.com/AyanRoy22)

 ## 1. Room Occupancy Detection [Repo Link](https://github.com/AyanRoy22/Room_Occupancy_Detection)
 This project involves analyzing sensor data from various sensors placed in a room.
 The objective is to develop a machine-learning model that can classify whether the room is currently occupied or unoccupied based on the sensor readings.